Next Upcoming

 We also covered the challenges of alternative fuels like renewable natural gas (aka biomethane) and how thermal energy networks — pipelines that tap underground heat reserves to make heat pumps work more efficiently — could become a carbon-free business model for gas utilities.

-Jeff St. John is director of news and special projects at Canary Media.
-He covers innovative grid technologies, rooftop solar and batteries, clean hydrogen, EV charging and more.
+Jeff St. John is chief reporter and policy specialist at Canary Media.
+He covers innovative grid technologies, rooftop solar and batteries, clean hydrogen, EV charging, and more.